Zxero1/Zxero1/README.md

 - 🔭 I’m currently working on a Discord BOT which is [Gin-san](https://bit.ly/3kLsjkh) and also [Project-Zero](https://github.com/Zeroo000/Project-Zero)
 - 🌱 I’m currently learning JavaScript, Python and will be more soon!
-- 💬 Ask me about none.
+- 💬 Ask me about nothing.
 - 📫 How to reach me: https://discord.gg/ZsSx8XB
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I hate my life.